Elinor Florence, Author

 Our youngest daughter Melinda left home ten years ago, and we finally got around to redecorating her hot pink teenage lair and turning it into a welcoming guest bedroom.
 Here’s the finished result of our blood (I cut my finger), sweat (moving furniture is hard work), and tears (of nostalgia).

 Over the past ten years, The Pink Palace, as we called it, gradually turned into a storage area.
 (Note the unused rowing machine).
-Melinda, who works as a recruiter for Mount Royal University in Calgary, came home for the weekend and cheerfully helped me pack her clothes, books, and keepsakes.
+Melinda, who works for a post-secondary institution in Calgary, came home for the weekend and cheerfully helped me pack her clothes, books, and keepsakes.
 She was far less emotional than I was about putting away her treasures!

 Melinda chose the hot pink wall colour when she was a teenager.
 After she left, my husband Heinz painted the walls white.
 Farewell to The Pink Palace!
 The only colour that remains in the guest bedroom now comes from the pale blue Ikea wall units.